igolovic/poc-newsy/README.md

 One article can have multiple authors.

 **Architecture**
-Chosen pattern is "Clean Architecture" ("Onion Architecture") due to its preference for abstraction instead of concretion which makes it easy to change e.g. UIs or storage technologies.
-Also, a decoupling and Separation of Concerns is achieved by using it.
+Chosen architectural pattern is "Clean Architecture" ("Onion Architecture") due to its preference for abstraction instead of concretion which makes it easy to change e.g. UIs or storage technologies.
+Decoupling and Separation of Concerns is achieved by using it.
 Database consists of three tables Article, User (which are authors of articles), bridging table ArticleUser.

 Project https://github.com/igolovic/poc-newsy-editor-viewer contains UI for listing articles and adding new articles and also uses this web API.

 **Prerequisites**
-Docker installed on PC - PostgreSQL Docker image is pulled by Visual Studio and used to set up database by the application.
+A Docker must be installed on PC - PostgreSQL Docker image is pulled by Visual Studio and used to set up database by the application.
 All web applications (web API, custom written IdentityServer4 application, pg4admin tool) are hosted in Docker container.

 **Components**
 poc-newsy web API on https://localhost:5001 (Docker)